-- you have ever had a severe allergic reaction after injection of any other vaccine, - you have ever fainted following any needle injection, - you have a severe infection with a high temperature (over 38°C).
+- you have ever had a severe allergic reaction after injection of any other vaccine, - you have ever fainted following any needle injection, - you have ever had a condition known as heparin induced thrombocytopenia and thrombosis (HITT or HIT type 2), - you have a severe infection with a high temperature (over 38°C).
 However, you can have your vaccination if you have a mild fever or upper airway infection like a cold,

-- you have a problem with bleeding or bruising, or if you are taking an anticoagulant medicine (to prevent blood clots), - your immune system does not work properly (immunodeficiency) or you are taking medicines that weaken the immune system (such as high-dose corticosteroids, immunosuppressants or cancer medicines), - you have risk factors for blood clots in your veins (venous thromboembolism (VTE)).
+- you have a problem with bleeding or bruising, or if you are taking an anticoagulant medicine (to prevent blood clots), - your immune system does not work properly (immunodeficiency) or you are taking medicines that weaken the immune system (such as high-dose corticosteroids, immunosuppressants or cancer medicines). - You have risk factors for blood clots in your veins (venous thromboembolism (VTE))